wecodemore/wpstarter/docs/options.md

  - a file path relative to project root
  - an url

-Informations, warning and and tips regarding usage of this kind of WP Starter options are provided in the *"About paths and urls sources"* section below in this page.
+Information, warning and and tips regarding usage of this kind of WP Starter options are provided in the *"About paths and urls sources"* section below in this page.

 An example: